RichMorin/SPARQLy-GUIs/recipes/demo_1.markdown

+---
+layout:   recipe
-# Demo 1
+title:    Demo 1
+---

-This page demonstrates an early version of a SPARQLy GUIs recipe,<br>
+This page demonstrates a relatively simple SPARQLy GUIs recipe.
-making a request to DBpedia and displaying the results.
+It accepts user input, creates and sends a SPARQL request to DBpedia, and displays the results in tabular and graphic form.

-To give the demonstration a try, set the row limit (if desired),<br>
-then click the "Run Query" button.
+To give the demonstration a try, set the row limit (if desired), then click the "Run Query" button.

 <ul>